justinldiaz/tic_tac_toe_jquery_refactor/README.md

 ####Goal
 Refactor the tic tac toe app to use jQuery instead of plain JavaScript.
-Either use your existing Tic Tac Toe project, or if you aren't satisfied with your code, you can also work off of the solution provided in the file `ttt-solution.js`.
+Either use your existing Tic Tac Toe project, or if you aren't satisfied with your code, you can also work off of the solution provided in the solution set:
+* `ttt-solution.js`
+* `ttt-solution.html`
+* `ttt-solution.css`

 ####Steps
 * Note: you do NOT need to fork this repository.
 We will be updating the same `tic-tac-toe` repo you created for your weekend lab.